why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/updating_upgrading_reverting.md

 `sudo zypper modifyrepo --refresh <repo identifier>`

+## Rolling back

+On Tumbleweed _rolling back_ means changing the on-disk state of your system to a previous iteration.
+This is documented in details [there](/snapper#rolling-back).
+In a nutshell:

+1. Reboot your system.
+From the GRUB2 screen (bootloader), select __Start Bootloader from a read-only snapshot__.
+2. Select the snapshot you want to boot to.
+3. Log in normally and do `sudo snapper rollback`.

-### Reverting to an old kernel (Tumbleweed only)
+## Reverting to a previous kernel image

-Regressions happen, even to the Linux kernel.
+As it happens, the Linux kernel sometimes undergoes regressions.
 For the end user this often translates into issues where the system has trouble communicating with the hardware.
-Of course you could rollback to a previous _Btrfs_ snapshot, but this would rollback your entire system -- not just the kernel.
+The user could rollback to a previous _Btrfs_ snapshot (see previous section), but this would move the entire system -- not just the kernel -- to a previous state.
 However there are situations where only the kernel is the culprit.
 When that is the case you are often better off _reverting_ to an older kernel instead of clinging on a old Tumbleweed snapshot through a snapper rollback.

-Here we will look at two scenarios:
+Here we will look at two likely scenarios:

 1. You want to revert to a recent kernel version shortly after noticing issues with the latest kernel.
 2. You want to revert to a not-so-recent kernel version because you weren't able to identify issues before it was removed from the official Tumbleweed repository.